ALL ESCORT AND SAFETY BOATS PARTICIPATING IN MAUI PADDLING HUI (MPH) 2024 RACES MUST COMPLETE MPH WAIVER AND ALL INFORMATION FORMS.

 All Escort boat owners, operators and crew must understand and abide by all MPH Race and Escort Boat Rules!

 STEP 1 - Read through and familiarize yourself with the ESCORT BOAT RULES below.

-STEP 2 - New for 2023 - All safety and escort boats must provide MPH with proof of:
+STEP 2 - All safety and escort boats must provide MPH with proof of:

 Hull & Machinery (aka Comprehensive/Collision or Property) insurance; and

 **Upload these documents with the button below or mail copies of documents to: Maui Paddling Hui, PO Box 871, Haiku, HI 96708.
 Please advise us if you intend to mail your documents.